Release Date: TBD (in progress)

-But Bryleigh’s a redhead, and he has a taste for redheads.
-And a powerful thirst for this particular one.
+But he has a powerful thirst for this particular redhead.
 He hasn’t forgotten that sensational kiss the night she helped him save face in front of his friends when his date was a no-show.
 So he agrees to her terms.
 A long-time friend of his family, Bryleigh is familiar, and he knows what to expect from her.

-When she launches a game of romantic chess with all the finesse of a champion chess master, Kristof finds himself drawn in deeper by the month.
+Until she launches a game of romantic chess with all the finesse of a champion chess master, and Kristof finds himself drawn in deeper by the month.
 But he has no intention of letting her lasso him by the ring finger.
 This is just a game, after all.

 Until, suddenly, it isn’t.